fflaten/githubsandbox/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Thank you for using Pester!
+Thank you for using Pester and taking the time to report this issue!

 Please be aware that Pester version 3.4.0 - which is shipped with Windows 10 and Windows Server 2016 - is not supported anymore.